andrew/ultimate-awesome/README.md

 - [awesome-flatpak](https://github.com/akvadrako/awesome-flatpak) - A currated list of resources for the flatpak packaging system.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [awesome-finance-mcp](https://github.com/blockrunai/awesome-finance-mcp) - A curated list of MCP servers for AI finance agents.
-- [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.
 - [awesome-ai-agent-testing](https://github.com/chaosync-org/awesome-ai-agent-testing) - 🤖 A curated list of resources for testing AI agents - frameworks, methodologies, benchmarks, tools, and best practices for ensuring reliable, safe, and effective autonomous AI systems.
 - [AwesomeResources](https://github.com/CodheadClub/AwesomeResources) - An awesome list of computer science related resources.